 On the space observations front, Caltech hosts NASA's Spitzer Science Center (SSC) and IPAC, which are principal national archives for astronomy.
 Caltech scientists lead or actively participate in a number of astrophysics missions, currently including the Spitzer Space Telescope, and the NuSTAR hard X-ray mission.
-There are also close connections with Jet Propulsion Laboratory (JPL), that designs and operates a number of NASA's scientific missions.
+Caltech and the Jet Propulsion Laboratory (JPL) are also leading the development of the forthcoming SPHEREx mission, that will study the early stages of the universe, galaxy formation, and formation of planetary systems.
+There are numerous close connections with JPL, that designs and operates a number of NASA's scientific missions.
 Finally, Caltech astronomers are major users of NASA's astronomical satellites, the Hubble Space Telescope, Chandra, Fermi, Herschel, Planck, etc., ALMA and the NSF's Jansky Very Large Array (JVLA).

 Caltech is the headquarters for LIGO lab, which built and operates the world's most sensitive gravitational wave observatory, the Advanced Laser Interferometer Gravitational-wave Observatory (LIGO), which in 2015 made the historic first detection of gravitational waves from a black hole binary.
-Many new discoveries are anticipated as it resumes operation in 2016.
+Several other black hole mergers have been detected since then, as well as the first gravitational wave detection of a merger of two neutron starts in 2017.
+Numerous other discoveries are expected as the operations continue.